games647/Minecraft-Blocked-Servers/ReadMe.md

 disconnect with the message: "java.net.SocketException: Network is unreachable" which actual means the server is down.
 (=>misleading message)

+Update: Found out that they have also wildcard support.
+So for example *.server.com can be banned too.

 ## List of all blocked servers

 https://sessionserver.mojang.com/blockedservers